Ford Pinto: NHTSA investigation

 NHTSA scheduled a public hearing for June 1978, and NHTSA negotiated with Ford on the recall.

 Lee and Ermann noted that NHTSA used a worst-case test to justify the recall of the Pinto, rather than the regular 1977 rear-impact crash test.
 A large and heavy car was used instead of a standard moving barrier.
 Weights were placed in the nose of the car to help it slide under the Pinto and maximize gas tank contact.
 The vehicle headlights were turned on to provide a possible ignition source.
 The fuel tank was completely filled with gasoline rather than partially filled with non-flammable Stoddard fluid as was the normal test procedure.
 In a later interview, the NHTSA engineer was asked why the NHTSA forced a Pinto recall for failing a 35 mph test given that most small cars of the time would not have passed.
 "Just because your friends get away with shoplifting, doesn't mean you should get away with it too."

 The National Highway Traffic Safety Administration (NHTSA) ultimately directed Ford to recall the Pinto.
 Initially, the NHTSA did not feel there was sufficient evidence to demand a recall due to incidents of fire.
 The NHTSA investigation found that 27 deaths were found to have occurred between 1970 and mid-1977 in rear-impact crashes that resulted in a fire.
 The NHTSA did not indicate if these impacts would have been survivable absent fire or if the impacts were more severe than even a state-of-the-art (for 1977) fuel system could have withstood.
 In their analysis of the social factors affecting the NHTSA's actions, Lee and Ermann note that 27 is the same number of deaths attributed to a Pinto transmission problem which contributed to collisions after the affected cars stalled.
 They also note that the NHTSA had two primary incentives in proving a defect existed in the Pinto's fuel system design.
 The administration was pressured by safety advocates (Center for Auto Safety) as well as the public response.
-It was also being forced into action due to the ways in which both the courts and executive branch were limiting the ability of the NHTSA to address systematic auto safety issues.
+It was also being forced into action due to how both the courts and executive branch were limiting the ability of the NHTSA to address systematic auto safety issues.